BalmaBrian/CSC-131---Team-Ludus-916/README.md

 ### GET `/nominations/{ document ID }`

 By using the `/nominations/` route with a singe prameter you can get a singlton document.
-The prameter must be the document name anything else will provide a `404` and an error messege in json.
+The prameter must be the document id, anything else will provide a `404` and an error messege in json.
 The error looks like the example below.

 ```json
 {